Quantum algorithms for group convolution, cross-correlation, and equivariant transformations: Introduction

 \section{Introduction}

 Symmetry and invariance are properties of functions that have central importance in mathematics and physics.
 In machine learning, for example, many successful algorithms exploit inherent symmetries in a problem to guide or bias an algorithm towards special classes of functions which are suitable for that problem.
 Notably, convolutional neural networks (CNNs) exploit the translationally invariant structures within images (say if a cat moves sideways in an image, the features of that cat move with it) \cite{albawi2017understanding,goodfellow2016deep}.
 Convolutional neural networks seek to take advantage of translational invariance; however, symmetries arise through countless other group actions which each correspond to different invariance properties.
 More recent literature has focused on generalizing the results of convolutional neural networks to a broader class of group actions via the analysis of equivariance \cite{cohen2016group,kondor2018generalization}.
-Informally, a function is equivariant if it transfers symmetries from the function's input space into its output space.
-There is a rich connection between equivariance and convolution and cross-correlation in mathematics.
-For group convolutional neural networks, previous work has shown that equivariant functions are precisely those that implement some form of group convolution or cross-correlation \cite{kondor2018generalization,ravanbakhsh2017equivariance,maron2019universality}.
+Informally, a function is \emph{equivariant} if it transfers symmetries from the function's input space into its output space.
+Convolutions and cross-correlations provide a means to apply linear equivariant transformations.
+For group convolutional neural networks, previous work have shown that equivariant functions are precisely those that implement some form of group convolution or cross-correlation \cite{kondor2018generalization,ravanbakhsh2017equivariance,maron2019universality}.

-In this study, we overview the group equivariant transformations of group convolution and cross-correlation and provide quantum algorithms to perform these linear group operations on data stored as quantum states.
-Our algorithms can output quantum states storing the output of a group convolution or cross-correlation operation with runtimes that scale polynomially with the condition number of the linear operation and logarithmically with the dimension of the group.
-Though we briefly discuss some applications of our work, we primarily aim to contribute a theoretical framework for quantizing existing classical algorithms or designing new quantum algorithms in the group theoretic setting.
+In this study, we overview the group equivariant transformations of group convolution and cross-correlation and present quantum algorithms to perform these linear group operations on data stored as quantum states.
+Our algorithms can output quantum states storing the output of a group convolution or cross-correlation operation with runtimes that scale polynomially with the condition number of the linear operation and poly-logarithmically with the dimension of the group.
+Our primary aim is to contribute a theoretical framework for quantizing existing classical algorithms or designing new quantum algorithms in the group theoretic setting.
+A brief discussion of some concrete application of our work is also included.